-Currently, I am on a quest to connect the dots between individual political dialogues and broader societal patterns.
+Currently, I am on a quest to connect the dots between individual political dialogues and broader attitude patterns.
 My research hopes to leverage AI to predict behaviours and explore how social media shapes public opinion.
 I am particularly interested in the psychological cogs turning behind political beliefs and moral choices, and how these factors influence conversations across different societies.

 Publications